SQLStreamStore/Patterns/README.md

 ### Why?

  - The model is CRUD-Y, you don't want to use an RDMBS but want to use CQRS, streams and projections.
- - The model doesn't care about domain events ( or "business decisions").
-The final state is only thing interesting.
+ - The model doesn't care about domain events (or "business decisions").
+The intermediate / final states are the only interesting things.
  - You want to retain some or all previous versions.
  - You want the _option_ to execute a query against your document without needing a projection.